replaytv/colortv-docs/colortv/docs/androidTVSDK.md

 ##Adding Android TV/Amazon Fire TV SDK

-For a demo of the correct integration, please refer to our [demo application](https://github.com/color-tv/android-DemoApp)
+For a sample of the correct integration, please refer to our [sample application](https://github.com/color-tv/android-SampleApp)

 ###Connecting Your App